-As far as LGBTQ lingo goes, “bussy” — a combination of “boy” or “butt” (depends on whom you ask, I suppose) and “pussy” — is as gauche as it gets.
+As far as LGBTQ lingo goes, “bussy” — a portmanteau of “boy” or “butt” (depends on whom you ask, I suppose) and “pussy” — is as gauche as it gets.
 The word itself is childishly raunchy and ridiculous, and not really our community’s best work.
 But that’s why it’s so damn funny when a straight guy — in this case these film and TV stars — initially encounter the word.

 But the humor doesn’t necessarily come from them speaking the word “bussy”; instead it’s their confused-cum-utterly horrified reaction to it.

 In the case of both Taron Egerton and Manny Jacinto, neither actor has a clue what they’ve just read and are forced to ask the Buzzfeed producer behind the camera for a bit of clarification.

 “What’s a bussy?”
 Manny Jacinto asks, to which he’s told, “Basically their butthole.”

 “What does that mean?” asks Taron Egerton.
 “It’s their butt,” he’s enlightened.